elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 ---

-### Are there any events that cannot be assigned via a DOM property?
+### Is there any event that cannot get assigned through a DOM property?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, there exist events that cannot be assigned via a DOM-property.
-Only with addEventListener.
-For instance, the DOMContentLoaded event, that triggers when the document is loaded, and DOM is built.
-The addEventListener method is more flexible in this case.
+  <div><strong>Interview Response:</strong> Yes, there are events that a DOM property cannot assign.
+Only when using addEventListener.
+The DOMContentLoaded event, for example, is triggered when the page is loaded and the DOM gets created, and the addEventListener method is more adaptive in this case.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />